adenger/subpred_dl/README.md

 data/datasets (..GB)

-To re-create the results from pre-processed data, only the latter archive is needed.
+To re-create the manuscript results from pre-processed data, only this archive is needed.

 ## Recreate pre-processing